 Once it’s time to use the liquid mushroom culture, follow the steps above to sanitize the syringe, attach the needle, shake it, and apply it through the injection port.
 The hardest part is waiting for signs of life.

 There are many additional factors to consider when starting from scratch.
 Balancing nutrient content and monitoring humidity and temperature can be daunting.
-The best way to get started growing your own mushrooms is with a kit like the SHRÜM All-In-One-Grow Bag.
-This easy kit comes with everything you need to grow any kind of mushroom (minus the liquid culture).
-The substrate is ready inside a sealed bag with an injection port, and the box makes the perfect home for your substrate once it’s been inoculated.
+The best way to get started growing your own mushrooms is with one of our top recommended grow kits.
+These easy kits come with everything you need to grow any kind of mushroom (minus the liquid culture).
+Follow the step-by-step instructions, and simply inject the liquid culture into the pre-sterilized substrate.
+Your first batch will be ready in as little as a couple of weeks!